 This said, a friend of the sort of horror films churned out by Monogram and PRC in the forties will certainly find this film at least intriguing, even enjoyable.
 The supporting cast in particular is a hoot.
 Urecal, Rossitto and Moran would all turn up in a number of Monogram horror cheapos, some in which Lugosi was also present.

 Angelo Rossitto had a long and awe-inspiring movie career spanning 60 years, from 1927 to 1987.
 He appeared in a dozen science fiction films, from playing an underwater creature in The Mysterious Island (1929, review), to appearing as the shorter half of the Master Blaster tag team in Mad Max Beyond Thunderdome (1985).
-Rossitto had roles in some of the most terrible SF films in movie history, including Mesa of Lost Women (1953), Brain of Blood (1971) and Dracula vs. Frankenstein (1971).
+Rossitto had roles in some of the most terrible SF films in movie history, including Mesa of Lost Women (1953, review), Brain of Blood (1971) and Dracula vs. Frankenstein (1971).
 He was also one of the Freaks in Tod Brownings legendary cult movie, appeared as a munchkin in The Wizard of Oz (1939), an Arena midget in Cecil B. Demille’s Samson and Delilah (1949) and was a voice actor for Ralph Bakshi’s The Lord of the Rings (1978).
 Interestingly enough, he also worked as a stunt double for Shirley Temple.
 The small roles he was able to secure in films were not enough to sustain him, and his steady income came from running a news stand in Hollywood.
 Because of the haphazard nature of his role in The Corpse Vanishes, I suspect that it wasn’t written into the script.
 The fact is that Lugosi loved him after working with him in Spooks Run Wild, and talked producer Sam Katzman into putting him in two more of his films.

 “Leading man” Tristram Coffin was a B-movie workhorse, with credits in over 200 films or TV series.
 He is probably best known for playing the titular hero in the film serial King of the Rocket Men (1949).
 His leading man roles were few and far between, more often he played heavies in cheap westerns, bit parts in crime movies or military supporting types.
 He did do a co-lead in Columbia’s 1957 earthquake SF movie The Night the World Exploded.
-However, he was pushed down to small supporting roles in his other sci-fi outings, Flight to Mars (1951), Creature with the Atom Brain (1955), The Crawling Hand (1963) and the Leslie Nielsen vehicle The Resurrection of Zachary Wheeler (1971).
+However, he was pushed down to small supporting roles in his other sci-fi outings, Flight to Mars (1951, review), Creature with the Atom Brain (1955, review), The Crawling Hand (1963) and the Leslie Nielsen vehicle The Resurrection of Zachary Wheeler (1971).
 He also appeared in the first all-out science fiction TV show, Captain Video, Master of the Stratosphere (1951) and had a number of different roles in the original Superman TV show (1952-1958).
 He became famous as the “corpse that got up and walked off screen” in 1954 during the first episode of the live-aired TV show Climax!
 According to Coffin himself, the gaffe was blown out of proportion, especially by Johnny Carson, who repeatedly recounted the story of how a actor named Coffin played a corpse that “got up from its stretcher and leisurely strolled off screen”.
 In fact, what happened, said Coffin, was that he was lying on the floor and was supposed to crawl away — under the camera — to make room for a boom shot on lead actor Dick Powell.
 But because his cue came too early, he was still visible in camera as he shimmied away with his blanket.

 Sound recordist Glen Glenn must have hated his parents.